Stages 37-38 of 109 Abancay to Cusco via bushcamp in Limatambo, Days 49-50 of 142

 It’s hard to imagine we’re only just over a third of the way done with this crazy trip.
 But that’s what it is.
 We’ve just completed the third of the nine sections.
 From the schedule, it’s 3,356 km of 10,943 km total.
 And 48 km of climbing out of the 111 km total.
 Who even measures climbing in kilometers?

 Stage 37, the “very hard day”, started with a steady climb, 35km long, ascending from Abancay at 2400m to a pass at 4000m.
 While the road was good and the views got better and better, it’s mostly a mental game of getting yourself to just keep spinning up and up and up.
 We had a nice lunch up top, then a 60km descent down to 1800m where it was hot.
 I don’t know how hot but my Garmin said 43C (109.4F).
 Boiling.
 From there, it was a 20km climb, up 900m, to a campsite at an Inca Ruins that was quite nice.
 Halfway up it was getting later and cooler which was nice.
-There was a shop across the street that sold ice-creams and beer in 1.1 liter bottles.
+There was a shop across the street that sold ice cream and beer in 1.1 liter bottles.
 We had a nice dinner, hung out talking for a while, then went to bed around 8:30.
 I think most people who rode the whole way were tired (except Wytze of course).
 I slept 9 hours, soundly!

 In the morning, it was breakfast at 7, and there was no dew at all so packing up was a breeze.
 There were ant problems; they get into anything food-like, especially water bottles that had electrolyte stuff in them.
 Instead of a 35km climb straight from camp we had a 25km one today, only climbing 1000m, so easy!